tax year end on clock

 These valuable tax efficient allowances are an important step to creating wealth in the future, so don’t let them go to waste.

-If you haven’t already opened one, you can only do so before turning 40, and continuing paying (and earning the bonus) until you turn 50.
-You can use this to go towards buying a house or retiring.
+If you haven’t already opened one, you can only do so before turning 40 and continuing paying (and earning the bonus) until you turn 50.
+The funds in this type of ISA are to be used towards buying your first house or can be withdrawn upon retirement (after age 60).

-For each child, you can pay up to £9,000 into a Junior ISA for the 2022/23 and 2023/24 tax years.
+For each child, you can pay up to £9,000 into a Junior ISA for 2023/24 tax year.
 Anyone can pay into it, but it must be set up by someone with parental control.

 Utilise your Capital Gains Tax (CGT) allowance

 CGT is charged on profits made when certain assets are sold or transferred.
-You pay tax on the gains made above your annual tax-free CGT allowance, which for the 2022/23 tax year is £12,300.
-This is expected to reduce to £6,000 for 2023/24 and even lower the following year.
+You pay tax on the gains made above your annual tax-free CGT allowance, which for the 2023/24 tax year is £6,000.
+This is expected to reduce to £3,000 for 2024/25 and may be even lower in future.

-To take advantage of this you may want to consider selling or gifting some of your assets before 5th April, as unused allowances cannot be carried forward.
+To take advantage of the higher tax free allowance in 2024 you may want to consider selling or gifting some of your assets before 5th April, as unused allowances cannot be carried forward.

-In some circumstances you can also gift a share in your asset to your spouse tax free before a disposal, to make the most of their CGT allowance or perhaps if they pay a lower rate of CGT.
+In some circumstances you can also gift a share in your asset tax free to your spouse before an intended future disposal, to make the most of their CGT allowance or perhaps if they pay a lower rate of tax.

-Make gifts and reduce your Inheritance Tax bill
+Make gifts and reduce your Inheritance Tax (IHT) bill

-Inheritance Tax (IHT) is charged at 40% on estates over £325,000, with an extra £175,000 given against main residences left to direct descendants.
-These allowances can be combined for a married couple if upon the first death all chargeable assets are left to the surviving spouse.
+IHT is charged at 40% on estates over £325,000, with an extra £175,000 given against the main residence if left to direct descendants.
+These allowances can be combined for a married couple if upon the first death all chargeable assets are left to the surviving spouse, potentially giving a combined tax free allowance of up to £1million.

-Each tax year, there are a number of lifetime IHT allowances that are tax year sensitive.
-Using them can reduce any potential IHT bills payable on your death as your estate value is reduced.
-Each tax year you can:
+Each tax year, there are a number of lifetime IHT allowances that can set against gifts made and are tax year sensitive.
+Using them can reduce any potential IHT bills payable on your death as your estate value is reduced and the gift no longer forms part of the taxable estate.
+The main allowances are currently:

-• Gift up to £3,000 using your ‘gift allowance’.
-If you don’t use your full gift allowance, you can carry the remaining forward one year
+• Gifts of up to £3,000.
+If you don’t use this full ‘gift allowance’, you can carry the remaining balance forward one year

 Other gifts exceeding the above values can be given IHT free if the giver survives for at least 7 years post date of the gift, or if they meet specific criteria allowing regular amounts paid from income to be given IHT free.
 Careful planning is often needed to meet the IHT free requirements.